felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 working out.
 With machine learning, I was simply "not on my X", as we say in French, meaning I wasn't in the right context to excel.
-As I naturally started working towards handling the IT of the company and discovering automated deployment pipelines, my manager Alexandre said something that would change my life.
+As I naturally started working towards handling the IT of the company and discovering automated deployment pipelines, my manager (and trusted friend!)
+Alexandre said something that would change my life.

 *"You know what?
 I think DevOps would be a good fit for you."*